Search for academic programs, residence, tours and events and more.

 The (LCSFS) connects researchers and community partners engaged in sustainable food systems change.
 It creates opportunities for citizens, practitioners, policy-makers, private enterprise and academics to work together to imagine and foster food systems that are fair, healthy, ecologically regenerative, culturally appropriate, prosperous and inclusive.
 Using food as a lever for positive change, the LCSFS enables meaningful collaboration among people across institutions, sectors and disciplines to support community-driven research, innovative knowledge sharing, and the development of community resources and sustainable food system policy.

-³Ô¹ÏÍø initiatives in 2023 that advanced SDG 2.
+³Ô¹ÏÍø initiatives in 2024 that advanced SDG 2.

 ³Ô¹ÏÍø is in full compliance with , which mandates measurement of food waste through waste audits and waste reduction work plans for educational institutions.
-The regulation is part of Ontario’s broader environmental initiatives aimed at reducing waste generation and promoting sustainable waste management practices. ³Ô¹ÏÍø regularly conducts detailed waste audits across its food services, identifying opportunities to minimize waste and divert materials from landfills through composting and other environmentally responsible methods. ³Ô¹ÏÍø's external waste management provider measures organic food waste and reports that measurement monthly to the instution.
-In 2023, approximately 14mt of organic food waste was produced across our campuses.
+The regulation is part of Ontario’s broader environmental initiatives aimed at reducing waste generation and promoting sustainable waste management practices. ³Ô¹ÏÍø regularly conducts detailed waste audits across its food services, identifying opportunities to minimize waste and divert materials from landfills through composting and other environmentally responsible methods. ³Ô¹ÏÍø's external waste management provider measures organic food waste and reports that measurement monthly to the institution.
+In 2024, approximately 25mt of organic food waste was produced across our campuses.

 The university’s comprehensive waste reduction work plans reflect its commitment to environmental stewardship and sustainability, aligning with both provincial requirements and ³Ô¹ÏÍø’s broader campus sustainability goals as outlined in its Sustainability Action Plan.